odlgroup/odl/doc/source/getting_started/installing_pip.rst

 On Linux:
 ---------
-In the unlikely event that Python is not installed, consult your distro package manager.
+In the unlikely event that Python 3 is not installed, consult your distro package manager.

 On MacOS:
 ---------
-Get the latest release (2 or 3) for MacOS `here <https://www.python.org/downloads/mac-osx/>`_ and install it.
+Get the latest release for MacOS `here <https://www.python.org/downloads/mac-osx/>`_ and install it.

 On Windows:
 -----------
 Python installers can be downloaded from `this link <https://www.python.org/downloads/windows/>`_.
-Pick the latest release for your favorite version (2 or 3).
+Pick the latest release for your favorite version.

 .. _installing_odl_pip__installing: